manta-innovations/manta-innovations.github.io/_posts/drafts/A New Type of AWS Summit-AWS summit online.md

 *If you’ve attended an online conference recently - what was your experience?*

-With all that said, read on for my write ups of the talks I did attend;
+### With all that said, read on for my write ups of the talks I did attend

 [Kubernetes GitOps on AWS -
 Jason Umiker, AWS Solution Architect](https://manta-innovations.co.uk/2020/05/01/AWS-meets-GitOps/)